-- 85. The relevant geographic market for the Relevant Input Market is the United States, and in the alternative, North America. - 86.
-A monopsonist in the Relevant Input Market would need to control only fighter services in the United States, or in the alternative in North America, to be able to suppress Elite Professional MMA Fighter compensation substantially below competitive levels. - 87.
-Elite Professional MMA Fighters in the United States, or in the alternative, North America, do not view participation in MMA bouts outside of the United States (or, in the alternative, North America) as a reasonable substitute for bouts in the United States (or, in the alternative, North America).
-Competing abroad imposes substantial costs on Elite Professional MMA Fighters, including higher costs of training, travel, and lodging and reduced sponsorship income.
-Moreover, Elite Professional U.S. MMA Fighters may have difficulty, or face significant costs associated with, obtaining necessary visas and approvals for themselves, family members, sparring partners, or trainers needed for fighting abroad.
-As a result, a U.S.-based MMA Fighter could not practically turn to a non-U.S.-based MMA Promotion company to earn a living or competitive compensation as an Elite Professional MMA Fighter. - 88.
+- 72. The relevant geographic market for the Relevant Input Market is the United States, and in the alternative, North America. - 73.
+A monopsonist in the Relevant Input Market would need to control only Professional MMA Fighter Services in the United States, or in the alternative, in North America, to be able to suppress Professional MMA Fighter compensation substantially below competitive levels. - 74.
+Professional MMA Fighters in the United States, or in the alternative, North America, do not view participation in MMA bouts outside of the United States (or, in the alternative, North America) as a reasonable substitute for bouts in the United States (or, in the alternative, North America).
+Competing abroad imposes substantial costs on Professional MMA Fighters, including higher costs of training, travel, and lodging and reduced sponsorship income.
+Moreover, Professional U.S. MMA Fighters may have difficulty, or face significant costs associated with, obtaining necessary visas and approvals for themselves, family members, sparring partners, or trainers needed for fighting abroad.
+As a result, most U.S.-based MMA Fighters could not practically turn to a non-U.S.-based MMA Promotion company to earn a living or competitive compensation as a Professional MMA Fighter. - 75.
 Nearly all non-U.S.-based MMA promotion companies focus on regional or local fighters.
 Moreover, non-U.S.-based MMA Promoters frequently hold only a few events per year-very few of which are generally or widely open to non-locals.
 Further, non-U.S.-based MMA Promoters lack the prestige of the UFC and most MMA Fighters would not view non-U.S.-based promoters as interchangeable with the UFC.
-In any case, the UFC deprives non-U.S.-based promoters of Elite

-Professional MMA Fighters.
-Accordingly, no significant number of U.S. Fighters can earn competitive compensation for appearing in live Elite Professional MMA events in foreign geographic markets.
+In any case, the UFC deprives non-U.S.-based promoters of access to top-flight and top-ranked Professional MMA Fighters.
+Accordingly, no significant number of U.S. Fighters can earn competitive compensation for appearing in live Professional MMA events in foreign geographic markets.